 For More Information.
-We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at 855-654-0830 which is available Monday through Friday from 9:00 am to 9:00 pm Eastern Time.
+We understand you may have questions about this incident that are not addressed in this letter.
+To ensure your questions are answered in a timely manner, please call 855-899-4168 between the hours of 9:00 a.m. and 9:00 p.m.
+Eastern Time.
+You may also write to us at: 2300 S. Tibbs Ave.
+Indianapolis, IN 46241.

+Cardinal Contracting takes the privacy and security of the information in our care seriously.
 We sincerely regret any inconvenience or concern this incident may cause you.